xuxiny17/oncoAnalysis/README.md

 of.
 The plotting functions visualize the results obtained from the analysis functions and display them in a clearer way.

+The current package does not handle false input, the function which imports and processes data would be implemented in the next version.

 The `oncoAnalysis` package was developed using
 `R version 4.2.1 (2022-06-23)`,
 `Platform: x86_64-apple-darwin17.0 (64-bit)` and